-“Now wait…” you might say, “my IRA account is already self-directed; I pick my own stocks, bonds, and mutual funds”.
-Well congratulations, you have only experienced half what a truly self-directed retirement account is (and not even the good half).
-First things first, “self-directed” is not a technical term.
-“Self-Directed” is a marketing term coined by the retirement industry to denote accounts in which the retirement account holder can: 1.
-Direct the investments themselves and 2.
-An account in which the administrator of the IRA, 401k, pension plan, etc. permits the full range of investment options as allowed by the IRS.
-The second part of the definition is the most important aspect of a self-directed account.
+Now you might say, “my IRA account is already self-directed; I pick my own stocks, bonds, and mutual funds”.
+Congratulations, you have experienced half of self-direction (and not the best half).
+First things first, self-directed is not a technical term.
+It denotes accounts in which the account holder directs the investments.
+These accounts need third-party administrators that permit the full range of investment options.
+The administrator is the most important aspect of a self-directed account.
 Who holds your retirement money and what do they allow you to invest it in?

-To understand if your investment options are being unfairly limited by your retirement account administrator, you must know the full range of investment options that the government permits you to invest in using your retirement funds.
-The public usually recognizes stocks, bonds and mutual funds as the primary investment options within an IRA or 401(k).
-In reality, this is just the tip of the iceberg.
-Per Internal Revenue Code Section 408(a)(3) and 408(m) the only investments NOT allowed within individual retirement accounts are life insurance and collectibles (collectibles are defined to include artworks, rugs, antiques, gems, alcoholic beverages and stamps).
+To know if your administrator limits your investments, you must first know what the IRS allows in an IRA.
+These investments are usually recognized as stocks, bonds, and mutual funds.
+In reality, those are the tip of the iceberg.
+Per Internal Revenue Code Section 408(a)(3) and 408(m), the only investments NOT allowed within IRAs are life insurance and collectibles.
+Collectible examples include artwork, rugs, antiques, gems, alcoholic beverages, and stamps.

 Invest in what you know best.
 Take advantage of your full range of investment options within your retirement account.
 Learn more about investing in real estate with an IRA at Midland.